Click on the picture to make it big

 This first invitation is serious and…acceptance of it is a firm commitment….
 Once the countdown starts it cannot be stopped.
 The appropriate animal is killed and must be eaten that night….
 Then at the “hour…” a servant is sent… “Come, all is now ready.”

 In one of my documentary segments, buying a property and then going out to see it is explained as being insane, and why.
 In verse 19, buying 5 oxen is also crazy.
-This also comes from the aforementioned source:
+In fact, you’ll miss much if you don’t watch this documentary segment, so take the time.
+This also comes from my aforementioned source:

 Teams of oxen are sold in the Middle Eastern village in 2 ways.
 In some places the team is taken to the market place.
 At the edge of the market there will be a small field where prospective buyers may test the oxen.
 If they cannot pull together they are of course worthless as a team.
 In smaller villages the farmer owning a pair for sale announces to his friends that he has a team available….
 Word spreads quickly….
 Prospective buyers…watch the animals working….
 All of this obviously takes place before the buyer even begins to negotiate a price.